kiddouk/voluptuous/README.rst

 when its argument is invalid.
 Conveniently, many builtin Python functions have this property.
 Here's an example of a date validator::

+..note:: TypeError can also be used for type checking

   >>> from datetime import datetime
   >>> def Date(fmt='%Y-%m-%d'):
-  ...   return lambda v: datetime.strptime(v, fmt)
+  ...   return lambda v, p: datetime.strptime(v, fmt)

   >>> schema = Schema(Date())
   >>> schema('2013-03-03')